Your browser does not support iframes.

 Tip 1 – Know Your Syllabus

 Before sitting down for studies, it is absolutely essential that you know what topics you have to cover for the examination.
-Board exams covers only 12th standard syllabus whereas JEE Main 2017 covers both 11th and 12th standard syllabus.
+Board exams cover only 12th standard syllabus whereas JEE Main 2019 covers both 11th and 12th standard syllabus.
 Therefore, you should know what topics and subjects are likely to appear for the examinations.
 Knowing your syllabus in detail will help in the later stages, as you will be informed about the main content of the examination.
 NCERT books are known for being the best while preparing for JEE Main and 12th board exams.
 After gaining the knowledge of your upcoming examination syllabus, the next step is to divide it accordingly.

 Tip 2 – Create a Timetable

-Making a timetable is perhaps the best way for maintaining your study routine.
+Making a timetable is perhaps the best way of maintaining your study routine.
 Divide your syllabus and allot specific timings per day for a subject.
 It is best advised to divide the timings in such a way that at least some topics of each subject are covered per day.
 This helps in breaking the monotony of studying the same subject and will also let you complete some part of each subject per day.
-Since JEE Main also consists of 11th standard syllabus, make some time in the evening or morning for the topics related to 11th standard.
+Since JEE Main also consists of the 11th standard syllabus, make some time in the evening or morning for the topics related to the 11th standard.
 Timetables will help you stay on track to complete the syllabus.

 Tip 3 – Develop Daily Targets